Farah-H/jenkins_vagrant_practice/README.md

+__If you see this message on Master branch, it means the Jenkins builds were successful__

 # Sparta NodeJs Sample APP DevEnv and CI
 This repo will be a dev env you can copy and setup by running vagrant up